BlueFern/OO-NVU/README.md

-# OO-NVU - Version 3?
+# OO-NVU - Version 3
-Object-oriented implementation of the NVU model.
+Matlab implementation of the NVU model.

 Contains the following pathways:
 * Excitatory/inhibitory neuron dynamics based on Wilson & Cowan (1972)